Aller au contenu principal

 • You understand a bit of French but freeze the moment you have to speak.

-• You want to prepare a specific trip, not follow a generalist method.
+• You want to prep for one specific trip, not work through a general-purpose course.

 • You learn best with useful examples and real situations.